Navigation überspringen

 If the item has already been borrowed, you can find out through HEIDI how long it will be out and whether or not you can request it.
 The item will be entered on your account upon collecting it in the borrowing area.

-If you order a book which is not yet included in our online catalogue (this applies to some of the older books in the holdings), you will need to request the book using a printed form.
+If you order a book which is not yet included in our online catalogue (this applies to some of the older books in the holdings), the requested title can be ordered through an online form.
 In this case, the book that has been requested will not be available for collection for at least two working days.

 Non-borrowable items